codeclimate/codeclimate-rubocop/config/contents/lint/empty_block.md

 Such empty blocks are typically an oversight or we should provide a comment be clearer what we're aiming for.

-Empty lambdas are ignored by default.
+Empty lambdas and procs are ignored by default.

+NOTE: For backwards compatibility, the configuration that allows/disallows empty lambdas and procs is called `AllowEmptyLambdas`, even though it also applies to procs.

 ### Example:
     # bad